dotnet/source-build/Documentation/bootstrapping-guidelines.md

 **RIDs**
 The RID graph or runtime fallback graph is a list of RIDs that are compatible with each other.
 You can see the list of supported RIDs and the RID graph in the [runtime.json](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.NETCore.Platforms/src/runtime.json).
 Learn more about RID catalog in [here](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#linux-rids).
 Determine the compatible supported OS to use as host to build.
 Choose the host with same processor architecture as that of the new targeted platform.

 **Stage 1:**
 Build bootstrapping .NET SDK and toolset.

 - `./prep.sh`
  Downloads platform-native version of .NET SDK and toolset.
-So if you are building on x64 you get x64.
+If you are building on x64, you will get x64.
 - `./build.sh`
-Create source built .NET SDK which will be utilized to bootstrap in stage 2.
+Create source-built .NET SDK which will be utilized to bootstrap in stage 2.

+Now that you have a stage1 SDK which knows about your new RID, you can build stage2 targeting that RID.

 **Stage 2:**
-Use source built .NET SDK and toolset created in stage 1 to build .NET SDK from source.
+Use source-built .NET SDK and toolset created in stage 1 to build .NET SDK from source.
 No need to run prep.sh in this stage.

 - `./build.sh --with-sdk /path/to/stage1/sdk --with-packages /path/to/stage1/obj/bin/arch/blob-feed/packages`
-[NO NEED TO UPDATE THE RID GRAPH, though parameters may need to be passed?????]

 **If no compatible OS/platform found**